 - 2018: Amsterdam, Netherlands

-Bingham Cup 2020 will be celebrating its 10th edition and is expected to be one of the largest 15-a-side rugby tournaments in the world.
+The 2020 edition of the Bingham Cup, originally scheduled to take place in August 2020 was postponed due to the COVID-19 global pandemic.
+Bingham Cup 2022 will be celebrating the 10th edition and is expected to be one of the largest 15-a-side rugby tournaments in the world!

 International Gay Rugby (IGR)

 International Gay Rugby (IGR) was formed in 2000 when rugby teams from across the world came together because they wanted to form an organization that promoted rugby as an all-inclusive non-discriminatory sport which everyone can play, regardless of sexuality.
 Formally known as the International Gay Rugby Association and Board (IGRAB), the formation of the IGR lead to the start of the Bingham Cup in 2002, which was originally known as the Mark Kendall Bingham Memorial Tournament.

 The goal of the IGR is to promote equality and diversity in rugby.
 Specifically, it strives to eliminate discrimination on the grounds of sexual orientation and to provide opportunities for members of the LGBTQ+ community to compete in rugby.
 The IGR wants to improve tolerance and acceptance of LGBTQ+ athletes at all levels of the sport of rugby and ensuring that no individual shall be excluded from participating in rugby on the basis of sexual orientation or identification.
 Since 2002, the IGR has experienced incredible growth.
 As of November 2019, IGR is made up of 6,600+ members, 4,900+ players, 83 clubs, 148 teams spread over 20 countries.

 Teams currently part of IGR: https://igrugby.org/members.htm